klembot/chapbook/guide/text-and-links/backstage.md

 # Introducing Backstage

 When you launch your story from Twine using the **Test** button in the editor toolbar, Chapbook enables its *backstage view*: a panel that sits beside your story and allows you to peek into its workings and tinker with them while you interact with it as players will.
 This section discusses the **History** and **Notes** tabs in the backstage view.
-The other tabs, **State** and **Style**, are discussed later in this guide in *TODO*.
+The other tabs, **State** and **Style**, are discussed later in this guide in [State Backstage][state-backstage] and [Page Style][page-style] respectively.

 If you would like to temporarily hide the backstage view, use the arrow button to its left, which toggles the view's visibility.